 Veneers are custom-designed to cover imperfections in the appearance, shape, or tooth size, giving the tooth a more cosmetically appealing appearance.
 Dr. Khabensky offers affordable dental veneers in various options, ranging from press-on to porcelain, resin, and prepless veneers.
 Cosmetic dentistry is our specialty and we can create the perfect smile using the latest porcelain veneers.

-For a limited time, we are offering veneers as low as $899 per tooth.
+For a limited time, we are offering veneers starting from as low as $899 per tooth.
 While alternatives to veneers’ teeth may be cheaper than porcelain veneers, their cost is worth the investment.
 You’ll love the way you look and appreciate the added protection your natural teeth receive.
 Visit your local dental center in Brooklyn to receive the most efficient, functional, and highly esthetic veneer teeth.

 Teeth can become discolored over time.
 Along with discoloration, you may have misshapen, worn-down or broken teeth — or a host of other unsightly conditions.
 While these can occasionally affect eating and speaking, most people choose dental veneers as a cosmetic dentistry procedure to raise their confidence in their smile and appearance.